cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table.md

 The optional constraint clauses specify conditions that new or updated rows must satisfy for an insert or update operation to succeed.
 A constraint is an SQL object that helps define the set of valid values in the table in various ways.

-Greenplum Database accepts, but does not enforce, referential integrity (foreign key) constraints.
+Cloudberry Database accepts, but does not enforce, referential integrity (foreign key) constraints.
 The information is retained in the system catalogs but is otherwise ignored.

 You can define two types of constraints: table constraints and column constraints.
 A column constraint is defined as part of a column definition.
 A table constraint definition is not tied to a particular column, and it can encompass more than one column.
 Every column constraint can also be written as a table constraint; a column constraint is only a notational convenience for use when the constraint only affects one column.

-When creating a table, you specify an additional clause to declare the Greenplum Database distribution policy.
-If a `DISTRIBUTED BY`, `DISTRIBUTED RANDOMLY`, or `DISTRIBUTED REPLICATED` clause is not supplied, then Greenplum Database assigns a hash distribution policy to the table using either the `PRIMARY KEY` (if the table has one) or the first column of the table as the distribution key.
+When creating a table, you specify an additional clause to declare the Cloudberry Database distribution policy.
+If a `DISTRIBUTED BY`, `DISTRIBUTED RANDOMLY`, or `DISTRIBUTED REPLICATED` clause is not supplied, then Cloudberry Database assigns a hash distribution policy to the table using either the `PRIMARY KEY` (if the table has one) or the first column of the table as the distribution key.
 Columns of geometric or user-defined data types are not eligible to be a Greenplum distribution key column.
 If a table does not have a column of an eligible data type, the rows are distributed based on a random distribution.
-To ensure an even distribution of data in your Greenplum Database system, you want to choose a distribution key that is unique for each record, or if that is not possible, then choose `DISTRIBUTED RANDOMLY`.
+To ensure an even distribution of data in your Cloudberry Database system, you want to choose a distribution key that is unique for each record, or if that is not possible, then choose `DISTRIBUTED RANDOMLY`.

-If you supply the `DISTRIBUTED REPLICATED` clause, Greenplum Database distributes all rows of the table to all segments in the Greenplum Database system.
+If you supply the `DISTRIBUTED REPLICATED` clause, Cloudberry Database distributes all rows of the table to all segments in the Cloudberry Database system.
 You can use this option in cases where user-defined functions must run on the segments, and the functions require access to all rows of the table.
 Replicated functions can also be used to improve query performance by preventing broadcast motions for the table.
 The `DISTRIBUTED REPLICATED` clause cannot be used with the `PARTITION` clauses or the `INHERITS` clause.
 A replicated table also cannot be inherited by another table.
 The hidden system columns (`ctid`, `cmin`, `cmax`, `xmin`, `xmax`, and `gp_segment_id`) cannot be referenced in user queries on replicated tables because they have no single, unambiguous value.
-Greenplum Database returns a `column does not exist` error for the query.
+Cloudberry Database returns a `column does not exist` error for the query.

 The `PARTITION BY` and `PARTITION OF` clauses allow you to divide the table into multiple sub-tables (or parts) that, taken together, make up the parent table and share its schema.

-> **Note** Greenplum Database supports both *classic* and *modern* partitioning syntaxes.
+> **Note** Cloudberry Database supports both *classic* and *modern* partitioning syntaxes.
 Refer to [Choosing the Partitioning Syntax](../../admin_guide/ddl/ddl-partition.html#choose) for more information, including guidance on selecting the appropriate syntax for a partitioned table.

 ## Parameters

 GLOBAL | LOCAL
-:   These keywords are present for SQL standard compatibility, but have no effect in Greenplum Database and are deprecated.
+:   These keywords are present for SQL standard compatibility, but have no effect in Cloudberry Database and are deprecated.

 TEMPORARY | TEMP
 :   If specified, the table is created as a temporary table.
 Temporary tables are automatically dropped at the end of a session, or optionally at the end of the current transaction (see `ON COMMIT`).
 Existing permanent tables with the same name are not visible to the current session while the temporary table exists, unless they are referenced with schema-qualified names.
 Any indexes created on a temporary table are automatically temporary as well.